ergrelet/windiff/docs/binary_download.md

 ## Configuration

+### Ideas

-It's easier to configure a database's creation once in a configuration file, rather than passing countless command-line arguments.
+- It's easier to configure a database's creation once in a configuration file, rather than passing countless command-line arguments.
-This also allows to rebuild a database given the original configuration file that produced it.
+- This also allows to easily rebuild a database given the original configuration file that produced it.

-### Idea

-We want to be able to fetch one or multiple binaries, in one or multiple versions.
+- We want to be able to fetch one or multiple binaries, in one or multiple versions.

+Example:

 ```json
 {